 Chilaquiles (pronounced "chee-lah-kee-lehs") is a traditional Mexican dish typically enjoyed for breakfast or brunch.
 It's made with tortilla chips (or fried tortilla strips) simmered in a flavorful sauce, which can either be red (made from dried chilies, tomatoes, and spices) or green (made from tomatillos and green chilies).

 Popular toppings include fried eggs, roasted veggies, chicken, or shredded beef.
-Chilaquiles verdes can also be garnished with cheese, sliced onions, and avocado slices.
+Chilaquiles verdes can also be garnished with cheese, sliced onions, and avocado slices, and drizzled with avocado sauce.

 Jump to: